-Choose plants that reseed themselves for years of bloom.
-Here’s our list of 20 annual and perennial flowers that are self-sowing.
-And if you are busy deadheading your flowers—stop!
-Take a look at the seed heads you are cutting off.
-Towards late summer, allow some of the seed heads ripen until they turn brown and split open.
+For years of blooms with little work, choose plants that reseed themselves!
+Here’s a list of 20 annual and perennial flowers that are self-sowing.
+As you are busy deadheading your flowers, take a closer look at the seed heads you are cutting off.
+Toward late summer, allow some of the seed heads ripen until they turn brown and split open.

 Your Self-Seeding Garden